CSE512-16S/a3-rickixie-taoaoao/README.md

 We used small multiples to show the change in data while allow direct comparison across different income levels.
 As seen in the visualization, indicators are presented in rows, while the columns are aggregated with the income levels of all countries.
 Additionally, both male and female value were plot in the same multiples to represent the disparity.
 To see the value of different gender difference indicators You can hover over the each graph to view the actual value of each year.

-(Put your a brief description of your final interactive visualization application and your dataset here.)

 ## Running Instructions

-Put your running instructions here.
-(Tell us how to run your visualization.)

-If your visualization is web-based,  it would be great if your submission can be opened online.
-[Github Pages](http://pages.github.com/) is a good and easy way to put your visualization online so you can put your link here.
-For example:

-Access our visualization at http://cse512-16s.github.io/a3-jheer-mcorrell-jhoffs/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.
+Access our visualization at http://cse512-16s.github.io/a3-rickixie-taoaoao/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

-If you put your work online, please also write a [one-line description and add a link to your final work](http://note.io/1n3u46s) so people can access it directly from the CSE512-16S page.

 ## Story Board

-Put either your storyboard content or a [link to your storyboard pdf file](storyboard.pdf?raw=true) here.
-Just like A2, you can use any software to create a *reasonable* pdf storyboard.

 Since there are multiple dimensions in the gender statistics, we thought small multiples will be an ideal representation of our dataset.
 To allow comparison, we also wanted to have a tooltip that show the value of a indicator across all different levels while the audiences hover over a particular year.